-Disney Halloween Parties with the Kidsby Adrienne Krock, staff writer
+Disney Halloween Parties with the Kidsby Adrienne Krock, contributing writer

 With Halloween just around the corner, tis the season for the Disney theme park Halloween parties.
 This week we asked our Parenting Panel: Do you have any tips or tricks for attending the Halloween parties at the Disney theme parks?